-Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles the United States of America.
+Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles

+As described in Note 1 to the financial statements, the Company prepared these financial statements using accounting practices prescribed or permitted by the Ohio Department of Insurance, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
 The effects on the financial statements of the variances between these statutory accounting practices described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material and pervasive.